Nidhi0206-1/nidhi_srivastava_promptengineering.md/Nidhi_Srivastava_PromptEngineering.md

 [Explain blockchain.]

 Output V1
-[ClaBlockchain is essentially a shared, tamper-resistant database maintained by a network of computers rather than any single authority.
+[Blockchain is essentially a shared, tamper-resistant database maintained by a network of computers rather than any single authority.
 Here's how it works:
 The core idea
 Data is grouped into "blocks," each containing a batch of records (like transactions).
 Every block is cryptographically linked to the one before it, forming a chain.
 Altering any block would break that link — and all subsequent ones — making tampering obvious.
 Key properties